ToniWonKanobi/theoveranalyzed.net/posts/2015/2/27/sans-bullshit-sans.md

 @@ Description=As if we don't have enough JavaScript libraries in our life.
 This one is sure to garner at least a laugh from most web nerds.
 @@ Tags=JavaScript, web, web design, design, funny, CSS, fonts, typefaces, business, typography

 Do you subscribe to smart business / technology analysts?
 Do you frequently encounter buzzwords like "leverage," "agile," or "immersive"?
 Do you have your own website?
-Then you too can incorporate this clever '[font][pixelambacht].'
+Then you too can incorporate this clever ["font"][pixelambacht].
 I love the internet.

 [From [John Siracusa][twitter]]